R&D Around Catalyst Manufacturing Sees Growth

 Increased Focus on Sustainability

-This has fostered a growing demand for catalysts that can be used in such applications.
-This is especially true in reducing contaminants in refinery products.²
+An increased focus on sustainability has prompted a surge in environmental regulation and efforts to curb environmental risks, fostering a growing demand for catalysts that can be used in such applications.
+This is especially true in reducing contaminants in refinery products.[²]

 Whether preparing CO2 for use or sequestration, removing volatile organic compounds (VOCs) in air pollution control efforts, or aiding in efforts to develop alternatives to fossil fuels, catalysts have become a key tool in environmental protection, with a wide range of applications in the field.